I Got Stripes: Johnny Cash version

-The song was recorded by Cash on March 12, 1959 and released as a single in July, with "Five Feet High and Rising" (another song from the same recording session) on the opposite side.
+The song was recorded by Cash on March 12, 1959, and released as a single in July, with "Five Feet High and Rising" (another song from the same recording session) on the opposite side.

 According to Robert Hilburn and his book Johnny Cash: The Life, "I Got Stripes" is a "raucous prison tale" written by Johnny Cash and Charlie Williams, a DJ from Los Angeles and Cash's friend.
-They borrowed from a song by Lead Belly titled "On a Monday".